martijndeh/lego/README.md

 Lego.sql `SELECT * FROM users WHERE name = ${name}`;
 ```

 Lego does not do simple string concatenation.
-Instead, Lego creates the following prepared statement and passes `name` as parameter:
+Instead, Lego creates parameterized queries.
+For example, the following statement is creates from the previous query:

 ```sql
 SELECT * FROM users WHERE name = $1
 ```

-## Breaking changes in 2.0
+## Breaking changes in 2.x

 - `Lego#sql` now memoizes the query's result.
 - Queries in transactions now always get executed in series, in chronological order instead of the returned `Lego#sql` first and then the other queries.